MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embed-multi-tenant.md

 Data in this tenancy model is separated at the workspace level.
 A simple mapping between a workspace and a tenant prevents users from one tenant seeing content from another tenant.
 Using a single *master* user demands you to have access to all the different workspaces.
 The configuration of which data to show an end user is defined during the [generation of the embed token](https://docs.microsoft.com/en-us/rest/api/power-bi/embedtoken), a backend-only process which end users can’t see, or change.

-To add additional isolation, an application developer can define a *master*/ application (future release) user per workspace rather than a single *master*/ application (future release) user with access to multiple workspaces.
-This way, you can ensure that any human error or credential leak does not cause multiple customer’s data being exposed.
+To add additional isolation, an application developer can define a *master* user or an application (future release) per workspace rather than a single *master* user or application (future release) with access to multiple workspaces.
+This way, you can ensure that any human error or credential leak does not cause multiple customers' data to being exposed.

 ### Scalability

 One advantage of this model is that separating the data into multiple datasets for each tenant overcomes the [size limits of a single dataset](https://docs.microsoft.com/en-us/power-bi/service-premium-large-datasets) (currently 10 GB in a capacity).
 When the capacity is overloaded, [it can evict unused datasets](../service-premium-understand-how-it-works.md) to free memory for active datasets.
 This task isn't possible with a single large dataset.
 Using multiple datasets, it is also possible to separate tenants into multiple Power BI capacities if needed.
 [Learn more about how capacity operates](../service-admin-premium-manage.md).

 Despite these advantages, one must consider the scale that the SaaS application can reach in the future.
 For example, one might reach limitations around the number of artifacts one can manage.
 See deployment [limitations](#summary-comparison-of-the-different-approaches) later in this article for more details.
 The capacity SKU used introduces a limit on the size of memory that datasets need to fit in, [how many refreshes can run at the same time](../service-premium-understand-how-it-works.md) and the maximum frequency of data refreshes.
 It's recommended to test when managing hundreds or thousands of datasets.
-It is also recommended to consider the average and peak volume of usage, as well as any specific tenants with large datasets, or different usage patterns, that should be managed differently than other tenants.
+It is also recommended to consider the average and peak volume of usage, as well as any specific tenants with large datasets, or different usage patterns, that are managed differently than other tenants.

 ### Automation & operational complexity